Mag1cKick/TaskBuddyVoice/TEST_SUMMARY.md

 ## Overview

-Comprehensive testing infrastructure implemented for Task Buddy Voice with **80%+ code coverage**, automated CI/CD, and extensive edge case testing.
+Practical end-to-end testing infrastructure for Task Buddy Voice focusing on **real user workflows** and **database operations**, with automated CI/CD pipeline.

 ## ✅ What's Been Implemented